 Material damage insures your fitout, stock, equipment and obligations you have to a commercial property landlord.
 It covers events such as fire, storm, theft and break and enter.
 Business interruption insurance pays claims that arise under material damage cover and its purpose is to pay additional costs that may be incurred if you have to set up temporary premises and if your profit has been reduced as a result of a claims event.

-At Insure Online, we are relentless about reducing the cost of insurance for New Zealand’s small businesses.
+At Insure Online, we are relentless about reducing the cost of insurance for New Zealand’s small businesses and making it cheap for everyone.
 After all, we are a small business too.
 We appreciate the importance of preserving capital for running expenses while also recognising that risks can lead to expensive claims against our business that we could not afford to cover ourselves.
-We do it online and we pass on the benefits of online to your small business across New Zealand in the form of lower business insurance premiums.
+We do it online and we pass on the benefits of buying online insurance to your small business across New Zealand in the form of lower business insurance premiums.

 Material damage insurance can be purchased for around $500 (plus fire and emergency levy) for a year and business interruption cover can be obtained for between $150 and $200.

 A public liability policy for a small business for a year can be purchased from as low as $225 a year.
 This equates to only $18.75 per month.
 Add statutory and employers’ liability cover and you can still get adequate lability insurance for as low as $400 for a year, equating to $33 per month, or less than the price of a cup of coffee per day.

 Where Can I Buy Small Business Insurance?

 Business insurance can seem like an unnecessary and avoidable expense when you’re starting out, but it’s easy to see how valuable it can be if you’re faced with an unexpected lawsuit or damage caused by a fire.